-I grew up on a remote cattle ranch in Wyoming.
-My parents taught me to be alert for rattlesnakes that would hide underneath sagebrush and cactus.
+My parents taught me to pay attention to my environment and be alert for rattlesnakes on our cattle ranch that would hide underneath sagebrush and cactus.
 My most prized Christmas present every year was a new pair of thick leather high top boots—tough enough to withstand a rattler’s sharp teeth if I should get bitten.

 After many years of being alert of my surroundings, awareness of my immediate physical situation became a habit, even after I had grown up and left the ranch.
 My ability to remain observant while in chaotic and quick moving circumstances was one of the primary reasons I became an FBI agent.